 Bellringers

 Buckland has 6 bells in a timber framed steeple, the largest of which, the tenor weighs 4 cwt.

-Buckland Tower is affiliated to the Surrey Association of Church Bell Ringers – if you think you might be interested in learning how to ring please contact David Sayce, our Tower Captain.
+Buckland Tower is affiliated to the Surrey Association of Church Bell Ringers.

+Buckland’s ringers are a friendly group – if you think you might be interested in learning how to ring please contact David Sayce, our Tower Captain to find out more and to arrange an introduction to the ancient english tradition of change ringing.

-Sunday services are held at 10am service, alternating between Buckland and Betchworth.
+Sunday services are held at 10am, alternating between Buckland and Betchworth.
 Ordinarily the band also rings, as and when requested, for other services including weddings and funerals, to commemorate special events and to herald the opening of community events.
+Most recently the bells were rung to welcome residents gathering on Buckland village green for a Coronation Picnic.

 England is the home of “change ringing” which requires the bells to keep changing their position relative to each other to create different sound patterns.
 Many established sequences of changes are referred to as “methods” and are given distinguishing names.
 We ring “quarter peals”, that consist of 1260 changes, and take around 45 minutes to complete.
-Quarter peals are traditionally rung to commemorate specific events; during 2019 we rang two quarter peals to celebrate the birth of grandchildren of tower members.
-On Buckland’s relatively light bells a quarter peal involves between 40 and 45 minutes continuous ringing.
+Quarter peals are traditionally rung to commemorate specific events and on Buckland’s relatively light bells a quarter peal involves between 40 and 45 minutes continuous ringing.
 In December 2019, visiting ringers rang a peal of Surprise Minor in 2 hours and 33 minutes – the first peal rung at the tower since 2015.

 Members of our tower band regularly visit other local towers and participate in Association events and training.